phu0ngng/nccl/doc/source/env.rst

 The ``NCCL_NET_GDR_LEVEL`` variable allows the user to finely control when to use GPU Direct RDMA between a NIC and a GPU.
 The level defines the maximum distance between the NIC and the GPU.
 A string representing the path type should be used to specify the topographical cutoff for GpuDirect.

-The distances listed are in descending order of locality (AKA, PIX is the most local and performant path type between a GPU and NIC.)
+If this isn't specified, NCCL will attempt to optimally select a value based on the architecture and environment it's run in.

 Values accepted
 ^^^^^^^^^^^^^^^

 - LOC  : Never use GPU Direct RDMA. (always disabled)
 - PIX  : Use GPU Direct RDMA when GPU and NIC are on the same PCI switch.
-- PXB  : (Default) Use GPU Direct RDMA when GPU and NIC are connected through PCI switches (potentially multiple hops).
+- PXB  : Use GPU Direct RDMA when GPU and NIC are connected through PCI switches (potentially multiple hops).
 - PHB  : Use GPU Direct RDMA when GPU and NIC are on the same NUMA node.
 Traffic will go through the CPU.
 - SYS  : Use GPU Direct RDMA even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)